 Sylvia Tsuda brings more than 22 years of teaching experience in public and Catholic school education in Hawaii and Guam.
 She began her educational career as a Language Arts teacher.
 She holds a Bachelor’s degree in Speech from the University of Hawaii at Manoa and a Master’s degree in Education from the Chaminade University of Honolulu.
 While working at Saint Anthony School, a premier Catholic elementary/middle school on Guam, she started the S.H.O.U.T.
 (Students Helping Out) program in partnership with the Bank of Hawaii which was an Islandwide private and public program that promotes community service.

-After six years of service, she moved, with her family, to Hawaii where she has been with Our Lady of Good Counsel School since 2001 to the present.
+After six years of service, she moved, with her family, to Hawaii where she has been with Our Lady of Good Counsel School from 2001 to the present.
 She started as a kindergarten teacher then moved to the 4th grade, then 5th grade and is now the 6th-grade homeroom and science teacher.

 She started the school’s participation in the HAIS (Hawaii Academy of Independent Schools) Science Fair program in 2013.
 An average of eight students a year move on to represent the school in the HAIS District Science.
 During this period five students have moved onto the State Science Fair.